ganfer/hatespeech-rag/README.md

 # hatespeech-rag
+## Llama against Hate Speech!
 ![Picture of a Llama destroing hatespeech](/img/LlamaDestroyHatespeech.webp)

-This RAG is designed to analyze user inputs for potential hate speech using a combination of a large language model (LLM) and a ChromaDB database.
+This RAG is designed to analyze user inputs for potential hate speech using a combination of the large language model (LLM) [Llama](https://llama.meta.com/) and a [ChromaDB](https://www.trychroma.com/) database.
 The LLM evaluates the input against a curated database of hate speech entries, determining whether the input should be classified as such.
 If the input is identified as hate speech and sufficiently distinct from existing entries in the database, it is stored for future reference.
 The script also ensures that redundant entries are avoided, maintaining the efficiency and relevance of the database.

 > [!NOTE]
 >  This repository was created as part of a master's thesis at IU Internationale Hochschule.

 ## Install the Requirements
-clone git repository and install [Ollama](https://ollama.com/).
+clone this git repository and install [Ollama](https://ollama.com/).

-Python:
+**Python:**
 pip install -r requirements/requirements.txt

-Ollama:
+**Ollama:**
 ollama pull mannix/llama3.1-8b-abliterated

 > [!IMPORTANT]
 > **Attention**: Please use uncensored versions of Llama, such as Mannix Llama 3.1; otherwise, this script will not work properly.